 - If you think investing in the stock market is risky and so you’re keeping your money in savings, you’re assuming a more certain risk: inflation.
 We dive deep in episode 69 on the real risk you face by not investing.

 - That WSJ article reporting how airfares haven’t budged in decades!

-- An entire episode dedicated to the best ways to use an HSA (Health Savings Account).
+- An entire blog post dedicated to the HSA (Health Savings Account) triple tax advantage!

 - Credit Card Tool – Looking for the right credit card for you?
 Then check out our new credit card tool that’ll help you to easily filter through all the cards based on your preferred airline, whether or not they have an annual fee, or simply by the cash back offer!
 Just toggle the sliders and you’ll know which card to consider.

 And please help us to spread the word by letting friends and family know about How to Money!
 Hit the share button, subscribe if you’re not already a regular listener, and give us a quick review in Apple Podcasts or wherever you get your podcasts.
 Help us to change the conversation around personal finance and get more people doing smart things with their money.
 Have an awesome weekend!

 * Advertiser Disclosure: How to Money has partnered with CardRatings for our coverage of credit card products.
 How to Money and CardRatings may receive a commission from card issuers.

 * User Generated Content Disclosure: Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.